 Our vision is for realistic and meaningful alternatives to substance use and related issues.
 We want to see effective support for the different communities affected by drugs and alcohol, that enables sustainable change, through practical learning, personal growth and social engagement leading to long term employment or other rewarding occupations.
 We want to see improved services and aftercare with diverse user groups at the centre of this.

 From our own lived experience we know the importance of installing hope, of not giving up on people, of inviting self-curiosity, of working together to amplify unheard voices.
 We recognise nuance, support courage and offer a secure base with the freedom to fail.
 Seeds of change can take time to germinate, and we will offer the conditions that allow for growth.

 Linda is a founding member of Inspirit and has been facilitating learning and development in the substance misuse field since1994.
-Using her creative beginnings as an art student and her 4-year training to postgraduate level psychotherapy, her passionate question is ‘How best to support humans to grow or develop?
+She is interested in power, how it can be used, held, developed, negotiated and shared and her passionate question is ‘How best to support humans and communities to grow or develop together for inclusive mutual benefit?’
 She is studying for an MA in counselling and psychotherapy at UEL.

 I started working in the Drugs and Alcohol field about 20 years ago, starting as a volunteer and went on to gain paid employment at various mainstream voluntary sector Drug and Alcohol services.
 I have worked with a variety of cohorts over the years, criminal justice, community open access services, young people specific services, and in different roles.